samguyer/adel/README.md

 Classic coroutines allow a function to yield to its caller **without** losing track of where it is currently executing.
 Subsequent entry to the function continues where it left off.
 The problem with this approach is that it requires an explicit "init" to start the function, followed by repeated invocations ("next") until it is done.

-Instead, Adel limits this behavior to single `alternate` construct, which takes two functions and alternates executing each until it calls `ayourturn`, which is like "yield".
+Instead, Adel limits this behavior to single `alternate` construct, which takes two functions and alternates executing then until either one finishes.
+A function chooses when to let the other function execute by calling `ayourturn`, which is like "yield".
 A single integer value can be passed between them to communicate a value.
 In this example the button routine is augmented with a yield when the button is held down; the value passed is how long it has been held.
 We can use this version to make an LED get brighter and brighter until the button is released.

 Here is the augmented button routine.
 It uses a local variable to keep track of how much time has elapsed since the button was initially pressed.